patrickbwarren/qgis3-survex-import/README.md

 # QGIS3 plugin to import survex .3d files

 ### Features

 * no dependencies (pure python); natively reads binary (v8 format) survex .3d files;
 * import stations and legs with full metadata;
 * create passage walls, cross-sections, and polygons from LRUD data;
-* all features have _z_ dimensions, and (mean) elevations to assist downstream workflows;
+* all features have _z_ dimensions, and (mean) elevations to assist with downstream workflows;
 * the co-ordinate reference system (CRS) can be imported from the .3d file (*);
 * results can be saved immediately as a GeoPackage file.

 (*) with the appropriate `*cs` commands in the .svx source files (see below).

-### Installation
+### Installation (v1.3)

 The plugin is available through the [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/).
-By far the easiest way to install from this repository is to launch QGIS3 and go to 'Plugins &rarr; Manage and Install Plugins...'.
+By far the easiest installation route is to install from this repository: launch QGIS3 and go to 'Plugins &rarr; Manage and Install Plugins...'.
 Then, under the 'All' tab, search for 'survex' to find the 'Import .3d file' plugin; select this and click 'Install Plugin'.